 When working with some devices, such as additional optical drives, you must first remove the bezel to access the device.
+To install or remove options, you might find it easier to lay the computer on its side.

 Complete the following steps to remove the bezel: